-Cash and cash equivalents include cash on bank accounts, cash on hand and non-impaired short-term deposits with a maturity of up to three months as at the reporting date.
+Cash and cash equivalents include cash on bank accounts, cash on hand and non-impaired short-term deposits with an original maturity of up to three months.

-For the purposes of the cash flow statement, cash and cash equivalents consist of cash and cash equivalents as defined above less unpaid bank overdrafts.
+For the purposes of the cash flow statement, cash and cash equivalents consist of cash and cash equivalents as defined above less bank overdrafts.